Go beyond DEI.

 • Instructor Support

 Chat with Mia via Zoom each month.
-Schedule live virtual workshops for your library.
+Schedule live workshops or presentations for your library.

 • Closed Captioning